StreetTree: A Large-Scale Global Benchmark for Fine-Grained Tree Species Classification

 \subsection{Baseline models and experimental setup}

-To evaluate the performance of current mainstream model architectures in large-scale tree species classification, we compared three models that differ in both training set and architectural design: ViT fine-tuned on StreetTree-12M, CLIP pretrained by OpenAI and CLIP fine-tuned on StreetTree-12M.
+To evaluate the performance of current mainstream model architectures in large-scale tree species classification, we compared three models that differ in both training set and architectural design: ViT fine-tuned on StreetTree-12M, CLIP pretrained by OpenAI , CLIP fine-tuned on StreetTree-12M, SigLIP fine-tuned on StreetTree-12M and BioCLIP fine-tuned on StreetTree-12M.
 We aim to establish a benchmark for global urban street tree species classification in order to reavel the limitations and potential improvements of existing architectures, thereby enhancing our understanding of urban tree biodiversity across the world.

-\paragraph{Fine-tuned ViT (StreetTree-12M)} We initialized the ViT model with weights pretrained on ImageNet~\citep{deng2009imagenet} and then fine-tuned it on the StreetTree-12M dataset.
+\paragraph{\textbf{Fine-tuned ViT}} We initialized the ViT model with weights pretrained on ImageNet~\cite{deng2009imagenet} and then fine-tuned it on the StreetTree-12M dataset.
 Specifically, all parameters of the backbone were unfrozen during this process, and the model was trained to simultaneously predict the four hierarchical taxonomic levels: order, family, genus, and species.

-\paragraph{CLIP} We used the CLIP visual encoder as a feature extractor for the StreetTree-12M dataset.
+\paragraph{\textbf{CLIP}} We used the CLIP visual encoder as a feature extractor for the StreetTree-12M dataset.
 The entire CLIP backbone was kept frozen during training.
 Only the classification heads were trained to predict the four hierarchical taxonomic levels: order, family, genus, and species.

-\paragraph{Fine-tuned CLIP (StreetTree-12M)} We also trained a fine-tuned CLIP.
+\paragraph{\textbf{Fine-tuned CLIP / Fine-tuned SigLIP / Fine-tuned BioCLIP}} To explore the efficacy of cross-modal alignment, we fine-tuned several CLIP-based architectures.
 First, we fine-tuned both the visual and text encoders on the StreetTree-12M dataset, using the images and their corresponding hierarchical textual labels.
 Then, these fine-tuned encoders were frozen.
-The visual encoder was then used as a feature extractor to train the four classification heads for the hierarchical taxonomic levels (order, family, genus, and species).
+The visual encoder was then used as a feature extractor to train four classification heads for the hierarchical taxonomic levels (order, family, genus, and species).